YinHK-gameDev/unity-learn/Save & Load System/README.md

 For example, you can use JSON Serialization to interact with web services, or to easily pack and unpack data to a text-based format.

+> **Note**: You **must save the JSON data yourself**, either in a **file or over a network**.
+Handling the data storage yourself makes it easy to **manage multiple save files** because you can store each file in a different location.

-JSON Serialization uses a notion of “structured” JSON: you create a class or structure to describe what variables you want to store in your JSON data.
+JSON Serialization uses a notion of "structured" JSON: you create a class or structure to describe what variables you want to store in your JSON data.
 For example:

 ```cs
 [Serializable]